 ATMs are available at various points throughout the airport.
 Bureaux de change kiosks are situated in the public area of Terminal A and in the boarding area of Billi terminal.

 Shops can be found in each terminal; these include newsagents, gift shops, confectioners and a perfumery.
 There are also duty-free shops in the international departures area of Hall A and in the Billi terminal.

-A lost property service is located on the departures level of Hall B (tel: +33 5 5634 5000).
+A lost property service is located on the departures level of Hall A (tel: +33 5 5634 5000).
 For items left on planes, passengers should contact their airline.
 Baggage trolleys and luggage wrapping services are available in the departure areas of Hall A and Hall B.